-Vincent Pica Chief of Staff, First District, Southern Region (D1SR) United States Coast Guard Auxiliary
+by Vincent Pica, District Commodore, First District, Southern Region (D1SR), U.S. Coast Guard Auxiliary

-Monday, February 28, 2011 We All Get Heavier As We Age - And So Do Our Boats!
+We All Get Heavier As We Age - Even Our Boats!

-We keep getting reminded that we are getting heavier as we get older.

-Guest blog by Vincent Pica No matter where we turn, someone is telling us that we are getting fat and need to be thinner!
+We keep being reminded that we are getting heavier as we get older.
+No matter where we turn, someone is telling us that we are getting fat and need to be thinner!

-What's on your boat? © istockphoto/Tammy Ross Guess what?
+Guess what?
 So are our boats!
 Yes, as boats get older, they get heavier and that has a lot to do about being less "sea-kindly" and more "tender" as they get older (and our reflexes get slower - not a particularly good combination.)
 With fuel getting more expensive as the Mideast roils again, here are some examples of how the boat is getting heavier - and more expensive to drive...

 New Stuff...

 We add things to our boat that weren't there when we bought it.
 An ice chest may be added so we don't have to lug one from the car...
 We add an additional ice chest so we can bring more ice so we can stay out longer and catch more fish (hopefully!)...
 We pile up the cuddy cabin, a.k.a., the boat's attic, with safety and fishing equipment so we don't have to lug them from the car...
-And don't forget that new 4-stroke engine you added - so much quieter, so much more fuel efficient and so much heavier per "horse of power"... at least 20% heavier would be my guesstimate... that makes a 400lb 200hp 2-stroke weigh in at nearly 500lbs as a 4-stroke state-of-the-art power plant... and the same hull sits in front of it...
+And don't forget that new 4-stroke engine you added - so much quieter, so much more fuel efficient and so much heavier per "horse of power"... at least 20% heavier would be my guesstimate... that makes a 400 lb.
+200 hp 2-stroke weigh in at nearly 500 lbs. as a 4-stroke state-of-the-art power plant... and the same hull sits in front of it...

 Boats Get "Wrinkles" too...